Handley Page Halifax: Production

 Series production of the Halifax began at Handley Page's factory at Cricklewood and at English Electric's site in Samlesbury, Lancashire.
 In order to speed up production, Handley Page implemented several new manufacturing techniques, including two pioneering approaches: photo-lofting and split construction.
 In the latter capacity, each Halifax was built from various sub-assemblies.
-Surface panels were flush-riveted, although the application of the matt black night bomber camouflage probably negated its benefit.
+Surface panels were flush-riveted, although the matt black night bomber camouflage negated its benefit.

-Handley Page built the assemblies and components at Cricklewood and the aircraft were assembled and flown from Radlett Aerodrome; the first production aircraft flew from Radlett on 11 October 1940.
+Handley Page built the assemblies and components at Cricklewood and the aircraft were assembled and flown from Radlett Aerodrome.
+The first production aircraft flew from Radlett on 11 October 1940.

-The sizeable production run envisioned required the involvement of several external parties in addition to Handley Page.
-The resulting Halifax Group was established to oversee the manufacturing programme, comprising English Electric (who had previously been a valued contributor in the production of the Handley Page Hampden), various firms within the London Aircraft Production Group, Fairey Aviation, and Rootes Motors.
-Because of this scheme and other initiatives, the Halifax was manufactured by a variety of aviation companies at sites across the British isles.
+The sizeable production run envisioned required the involvement of several other companies in addition to Handley Page.
+The resulting Halifax Group was established to oversee the manufacturing programme, comprising English Electric (who had previously built Handley Page Hampdens), various firms within the London Aircraft Production Group, Fairey Aviation, and Rootes Motors.
+Because of this scheme, Halifaxes were manufactured at sites across the British isles.

-The Halifax was produced in large numbers during the war: of the 10,018 heavy bombers produced in Britain between 1940 and 1944, 4,046 were various models of the Halifax – in excess of 40%.
+The Halifax was produced in large numbers during the war and over 40%, or 4,046 of the 10,018 heavy bombers produced in Britain between 1940 and 1944 were Halifaxes.
 In all, 6,178 Halifaxes were built, the last delivered in April 1945.
 At the peak, 41 separate factories and dispersed units were involved in production, along with 600 subcontractors and 51,000 employees, with one Halifax completed every hour.
 The first English Electric-built aircraft was flown from Samlesbury on 15 August 1941.